 Description

-The earlier dwelling to the rear predates 1830 and was originally thatched.
-The roof was raised around 1920 when the thatch was removed and replaced with slate.
-The dwelling has a pitched natural slate roof with terracotta ridge tiles and a single replacement yellow-brick chimneystack added in the 1920s.
-The walls are ruled-and-lined painted render with plastic rainwater goods throughout.
-Windows are replacement timber-framed casements.
-The dwelling is asymmetrically arranged with a replacement timber-sheeted door to the left of centre, flanked by windows to left and right (the latter being larger).
-To the right is an additional bay with a window, partially abutted to the east by the single-storey extension.
+The earlier single-storey dwelling to the rear predates 1830 and was originally thatched.
+The roofline was raised around 1920 when the thatch was replaced with slate.
+It has a pitched natural slate roof with terracotta ridge tiles and a single replacement yellow-brick chimneystack to the right, dating to the 1920s.
+Walling is ruled-and-lined painted render with plastic rainwater goods throughout and replacement timber-framed casement windows.
+The dwelling is asymmetrically arranged with a replacement timber-sheeted door to the left of centre, a window to the left and a larger window to the right.
+An additional bay to the right contains a window and is partially abutted to the east by the single-storey extension.
 The south gable is blank.
-The west elevation has windows at left and right.
+The west elevation has windows at the left and right.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.